10 Best Powersports Forward Controls

 Installing forward controls is generally a moderate mechanical task.
 You will need to remove the existing mid controls, relocate the shifter and brake master cylinder hardware, and route new linkages to the transmission and rear brake.
 Some kits reuse factory mounting points, while others require minor frame tab engagement that must be torqued to specification.

 Because brake line and shift rod geometry changes, expect to spend time adjusting pedal height and free play after installation.
 A shift lever that is too high or too low leads to missed gears and ankle fatigue.
-Similarly, the brake pedal must be positioned so you can apply pressure without lifting your heel.
+The brake pedal must be positioned so pressure can be applied without lifting your heel.
 If you are not comfortable with brake bleeding or linkage adjustment, professional installation is worth considering to ensure safe pedal response.

 Maintenance and Durability